calaldees/TeachProgramming/teachprogramming/static/projects/language_features/python_prefer_generator_comprehentions.md

 #                                  ^^^^^ !?
 I hate this ..
 I hate you python .. why do you do this to us!
 ```

-If dirty little plain javascript can do this in the core language
+If dirty little plain javascript can do this in the core language, then python needs to sort itself out.
 ```javascript
 [1,2,3,4,5].map(i=>i+1).filter(i=>i>3)
 ```

+My dumb old python experiment without typing.
+Chaining iterators into reuseable pipelines

 https://github.com/calaldees/libs/blob/336ff630a69c38447b6f29dabcab9964e8b48b11/python3/calaldees/iterator.py#L45